StephenOTT/GitLab-Time-Tracking/README.md

 1. You can only connect to one GitLab Endpoint per application instance.
 If you wish to connect to multiple GitLab instances, then you must run multiple instances of the GitLab Time Tracking Application
 2. Only Issues that have notes/comments with Time Tracking records are downloaded into MongoDB.
 3. The same MongoDB database can be used by multiple instances of GitLab Time Tracking.
+4. Design Philosophy: Ensure maximum ease of use per record for a business user.
+Each record contains all information needed to exist on its own without any other records.

+## Current Limitations

+1. The current code being used for converting human readable durations such as "1d"(1 day) or "1w"(1 week), calculates as "24 hours per day".
+A future update will allow you to control how you calculate a "Day".
+The current **workaround** for this issue/limitation is to always log your time and budgets using Hours or a small time duration (example: 15h, 15m, 15s).

 ## Time Tracking Usage Patterns